 - As you trek to the high mountain region, taking the appropriate rest days to help with acclimatization will reduce the chance of Acute Mountain Sickness (AMS) and High-Altitude Cerebral Edema (HACE).

-- If any signs of AMS, HACE or HAPE is seen, do not ascend further.
-In moderate condition, stay at the same height for 1 - 2 days or descend.
+- If any signs of AMS, HACE, or HAPE are seen, do not ascend further.
+In moderate conditions, stay at the same height for 1 - 2 days or descend.
 In case of severe condition, ask for immediate evacuation and get hospitalized.

-- Don’t reach out to shake a hand or hug anyone especially the member of the opposite gender.
-In Nepal hug and handshake is consider not good while greeting someone you have just met.
+- Don’t reach out to shake a hand or hug anyone especially a member of the opposite gender.
+In Nepal, hugs and handshakes are considered not good when greeting someone you have just met.
 Instead, you should join your hands and greet people with “Namaste”.